UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

 A process contains all the instructions and data required to execute independently, so processes do not share data!

-Mulitple processes best to speed up CPU bound operations.
+Mulitple processes are best to speed up CPU bound operations.

 The Python interpreter isn't lightweight!